Geography and Environment

 Why study Geography and Environment with us?

 Studying at the University of Tasmania means unparalleled access to a diverse range of environments.
 The multidisciplinary nature of our study options means that you can gain knowledge and skills to apply to a myriad of challenges, communities, and industries around the world.

 Studying geography in Tasmania has the landscape and nature advantage.
 We offer our students a wide range of experiences on campus, as well as only being 5, 10, 30 minutes from campus, that are simply not available at other universities in Australia.
 Field experiences begin in week 3 of first year and continue through your studies.
 Geography students do lots of interesting fieldwork and by studying in Tasmania, you get unparalleled access to diverse landscapes to study.

 Our Geography program can also be partnered with spatial science - a key skill that is in growing demand in the environment sector.
-You can take spatial science as individual units or as a degree minor.

 Our study areas

 - cultural heritage

 - environmental impact assessment